Transform Documentation

 Returns:

-Pandas dataframe with new heat output column of specified name.
+Dataframe with the new heat output column of the specified name.

 ecopipeline.transform.join_to_daily(daily_data: DataFrame, cop_data: DataFrame) DataFrame